Sara (Fleetwood Mac song)

-"Sara" is a song written by singer-songwriter Stevie Nicks of the British-American rock band Fleetwood Mac, which was released as a single from the 1979 Tusk double LP.
-The vinyl album version length is 6 minutes 22 seconds, and the edited single version length is 4 minutes 37 seconds.
-The song peaked at No. 7 in the US for three weeks, No. 37 in the UK for two weeks, No. 11 in Australia, and No. 12 in Canada.
+"Sara" is a song written by singer-songwriter Stevie Nicks of the British-American rock band Fleetwood Mac, which was one of the five songs written by Nicks on the band's 1979 Tusk double LP.
+It was released in December 1979 as the second single from the album and peaked at No. 7 in the US for three weeks, No. 37 in the UK for two weeks, No. 11 in Australia, and No. 12 in Canada.
+Nicks drew references from various individuals in her life when she wrote "Sara", which originally consisted of a set of lyrics without any instrumentation.
+She demoed the song in the absence of the rest of Fleetwood Mac, who later reworked the song for the Tusk album.
+During its earliest stages, the song's run-time was roughly 16 minutes and was edited down over the span of the Tusk sessions.

+Since its release, "Sara" has been included on several Fleetwood Mac compilations, including Greatest Hits, The Very Best of Fleetwood Mac, and 50 Years – Don't Stop.
+Nicks has also performed the song live on numerous occasions both as a solo artist and as a member of Fleetwood Mac.

 Origin

+"Sara" was originally conceived as a poem without any music attached to it; Nicks later came up with a chord progression and melody to accompany it.
+She told Hernán Rojas, an audio engineer for the Tusk album, that she developed the lyrics and melody while doing ballet with a Russian teacher with Jean-Michel Jarre's Oxygène playing in the background.

-Speaking in a radio interview for the Friday Rock Show with Tommy Vance in the early 1990s, Stevie Nicks said the song was partially written about her good friend, Sara, who married Nicks' ex and bandmate, Mick Fleetwood.
+Speaking in a radio interview for the Friday Rock Show with Tommy Vance in the early 1990s, Stevie Nicks said the song was partially written about her friend, Sara Recor, who later married Nicks' ex-lover and bandmate, Mick Fleetwood.

-However, Nicks' former boyfriend Don Henley claimed that the song is about their unborn child.
+Nicks' former boyfriend Don Henley claimed that the song was about their unborn child.
 In 1979, Nicks said, "If I ever have a little girl, I will name her Sara.
 It's a very special name to me."
-In a 2014 Billboard interview Nicks said, "Had I married Don and had that baby, and had she been a girl, I would have named her Sara...
+Nicks said in a 2014 interview with Billboard that "had I married Don and had that baby, and had she been a girl, I would have named her Sara...
 It's accurate, but not the entirety of it."

-In his 2014 autobiography, Fleetwood agreed with the suggestion that the song referred to an affair with a friend named Sara which ended his own relationship with Nicks.
-Fleetwood and Nicks had been involved in a romantic relationship in the late 1970s.
+In his 2014 autobiography, Fleetwood agreed with the suggestion that the song referred to his affair with Sara Recor while he and Nicks were involved in a romantic relationship.
 The lyrics, "and he was just like a great dark wing/within the wings of a storm" refer to Fleetwood being an emotional comfort zone for Nicks following her breakup with fellow band member Lindsey Buckingham.

-Although the relationship was not exclusive on either side, Fleetwood states that Nicks became upset when she learned of Fleetwood's relationship with her best friend, Sara.
+Although the relationship was not exclusive on either side, Fleetwood stated that Nicks became upset when she learned of Fleetwood's relationship with her best friend, Sara.
 This relationship effectively ended the romance between Nicks and Fleetwood.